 Intake and output:

-- Your child's caregiver may need to know how much liquid your child is getting and urinating.
-Caregivers may also want to know how much your child eats and if he had a bowel movement.
+- Your child's healthcare provider may need to know how much liquid your child is getting and urinating.
+Healthcare providers may also want to know how much your child eats and if he had a bowel movement.

-- You may need to save your child's diapers so a caregiver can weigh them.
+- You may need to save your child's diapers so a healthcare provider can weigh them.
 A urine bag may be used to collect and measure the amount of urine, or your child may need to urinate into a container in bed.
-Do not throw away diapers or the urine bag, or flush urine down the toilet before asking your child's caregiver.
+Do not throw away diapers or the urine bag, or flush urine down the toilet before asking your child's healthcare provider.

 Your child may need one or more of the following medicines:

 - Thyroid hormone: Your child may be given this medicine to bring his thyroid hormone level back to normal.